Video and DVD: 1970-1979

 Bob Dylan/Rolling Thunder Revue - "Hard Rain TV Special" - NBC-TV special (USA), broadcast 10 Sep 1976:

 Recorded live with the Rolling Thunder Revue, Fort Collins, CO, 23 May 1976 (during hard rain!).
-This show has not been commercially released on VHS or DVD but is included here for completeness as five of its performances have been officially released on albums (one a rarity).
-It deserves a DVD release, hopefully in an expanded form including the full concert.
-The one-hour TV show tracklist (not in the order actually performed) was:
+This show has not been commercially released on VHS or DVD but is included here for completeness as six of its performances have been officially released on albums (two as rarities).
+It deserves a media release, hopefully in an expanded form including the full concert.

 HardRainTV.jpg (19415 bytes)